ckeditor/ckeditor5/docs/tutorial/plugins.md

 The editor we created so far is still missing a lot of features, such as support for headings, tables, block quotes and much more.
 You can add them using plugins of course.

-For a list of plugins, usage examples, installation and configuration options, see the {@link features/index Features} section.
+For a list of plugins, usage examples, installation and configuration options, see the {@link features/index Features} page.

 ## Predefined builds